3 Simple Moves That Fight Knee and Hip Pain

 Three Point Half-Kneeling Flexibility Exercise

-Begin this exercise in a typical half kneeling position facing a wall.
-Feel free to use a foam roller in order to maintain balance.
-At the same time, bent your knees at 90 degrees and place it over the ankle.
+Begin this exercise in a typical half-kneeling position facing a wall.
+Feel free to use a foam roller to maintain balance.
+At the same time, bend your knees at 90 degrees and place it over the ankle.
 Keep the front heel on the ground, bend your hips and weight in the direction of the wall until the front part of your knee presses the wall.
 Remain in this position for five seconds and after that get back to the initial position.
-Perform this exercise two more times and switch the sides every time.
+Perform this exercise two more times and switch sides every time.

 3. Soft Tissue Exercise for Feet’s Bottom with the Help of a Tennis Ball